 Why Use Epoxy Metering Pumps?

 Epoxy metering pumps ensure you’re using the correct ratio of resin to hardener, crucial to epoxy performance.
 Depending on the hardener you select, WEST SYSTEM Epoxy is mixed at a ratio of five parts resin to one part hardener, or three parts resin to one part hardener.
 At the proper mix ratio, the number of chemically reactive sites in the resin balances the number of reactive sites in the hardener.
 The resin molecules are larger than the hardener molecules, and have few reactive sites, hence the 5:1 or 3:1 ratio.
 When the mix is stirred thoroughly, the resin and hardener molecules react to develop full strength.

 Many people epoxy in small batches, mixing several ounces at once.
 The most popular epoxy metering pumps are 300 Mini Pumps.
 They get the job done 95% of the time.
-For very small jobs requiring tiny amont of epoxy, count on our 320 Small Batch Mixing Scale.
 For larger projects, you may need a larger pumping system such as the Model A Epoxy Metering Pump.

 Epoxy Metering Pumps for Fast Dispensing

 Our WEST SYSTEM Positive Displacement Pumps dispense epoxy faster than any pump we’ve ever offered.
 Positive Displacement Pumps work by trapping a fixed amount of resin and hardener then forcing (displacing) that trapped volume into the discharge pipe.
 This offers improved epoxy pumping performance because changes in viscosity due to temperature change do not affect their performance.